Atrix256/FalcorPathTracer/readme.md

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!

+? can we importance sample the lense? like... shoot a ray at a random point on the lights from the camera each frame, like we do for surfaces
+ * ... i think we can....

 * try low discrepancy sequence on the lense? may make the noise in the bokeh be less white

 * look for TODOs